Homemade Brat Burgers feature homemade brat patties made with ground pork and everyday spices. They're a dead ringer for the real thing!

 Homemade-Brat-Burgers-with-Gluten-Free-Beer-Braised-Caramelized-Onions-iowagirleats-05

-Turn the heat down to medium then simmer until the onions are tender and the beer is nearly absorbed, 10-15 minutes.
+Turn the heat down to medium then simmer until the onions are tender and the beer has nearly cooked off, 10-15 minutes, stirring occasionally.

 Homemade-Brat-Burgers-with-Gluten-Free-Beer-Braised-Caramelized-Onions-iowagirleats-06